-Mr. Sanness is a graduate of the Norwegian Institute of Technology in Trondheim where he obtained a Master of Engineering (geology, geophysics and mining engineering).
+Mr. Sanness is a graduate of the Norwegian Institute of Technology in Trondheim where he obtained a Master of Engineering in Geology, Geophysics and Mining Engineering.

-Mr. Sanness currently serves as a director of Lundin Petroleum AB, Magnora ASA (also Chairman), Panoro Energy ASA and TGS-NOPEC ASA.
+Mr. Sanness currently serves as a Chairman and Director of Magnora ASA; Director of Lundin Petroleum AB; Deputy Chairman and Director of Panoro Energy ASA; and Director of TGS-NOPEC ASA.